Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 statsd</a> does a great job specifying exactly what they allow as input, which can be frustrating.
-Graphite timestamps are 32bit unix timestamp integers, while values for both graphite and statsd can be integers or floats, up to float 64bit precision.
+Graphite timestamps are 32bit unix timestamp integers, while values for both Graphite and statsd can be integers or floats, up to float 64bit precision.
 For statsd, see the <a href"https://github.com/b/statsd_spec">statsd_spec</a>
 project for more details.

 As for what characters can be included in the metric keys.
-Generally, graphite is somewhat forgiving and may alter your metric keys: it converts slashes to dots (which can be confusing), subsequent dots become single dots, prefix dots get removed, postfix dots will get it confused a bit though and create an extra
+Generally, Graphite is somewhat forgiving and may alter your metric keys: it converts slashes to dots (which can be confusing), subsequent dots become single dots, prefix dots get removed, postfix dots will get it confused a bit though and create an extra